 Standard Caving Light

-The standard like, like a standard flash like was really the first option that didn’t involve a flame.
+Like a standard flash, the standard was really the first option that didn’t involve a flame.
 It’s been around for years and was an excellent option for many of those years.

 The best standard headlamps can put up to 1000 lumen of light out, which is excellent.